ebonharme/images/sabnzbd/README.md

 You can also run the SABnzbd container by using [Docker Compose](https://www.docker.com/docker-compose).

-If you've cloned the [git repository](https://github.com/domibarton/docker-sabnzbd) you can build and run the Docker container locally (without the Docker Hub):
+If you've cloned the [git repository](https://github.com/ebonharme/images) and cd'ed to sabnzbd you can build and run the Docker container locally (without the Docker Hub):

 ```bash
 docker-compose up -d